rbire/event-model/README.md

 ### TransactionId

 A unique identifier created by the ledger for each recording.
-The value should be independent of the distribbuted ledger.
+The value should be independent of the distributed ledger.

 ### Version

-Version represent which verson of the standard is be used for the event.
+Version represent which version of the standard is be used for the event.
 The set of lookups can change between versions of the standard and applications are responsible for reconciling records with different versions.

-Additional lookup values (to the values presented in this docuemnt)  are not valid.
+Additional lookup values (to the values presented in this document)  are not valid.
 Add additional values to lookup fields requires a revision of the specification.